lime02lime/Maze-Navigation/README.md

 ### Returning Home
 During the buggy's travel through the maze, each navigation action is stored in an array.
 Because there is no direct way to measure distances, time is instead used as a proxy.
 The time interval spent on each straight is recorded every time a navigation action is performed, and stored in the array alongside the navigation action taken.
 The idea is that upon reaching the end of the maze (indicated by a white card, or a black wall - dead end), the navigation array is traversed backwards to return to the buggy to the starting location.
 Naturally, it is coded so that the opposite direction of each turn is performed on the way back.

+### Future Work and Areas of Improvement
+Below we have listed the areas that require most continued work.

+**Turn Calibration:** Currently, the turn calibration adjusts the _maxPower_ variable within the 90° turn functions.
+This provides an easy way to increase/decrease the magnitude of the turns.
+The main downside with this process is that it may not provide minute enough adjustments to achieve an accurate and repeatable turn angle.
+This is also exacerbated by the way that the turns are performed, where the power is stepped up from 0 to the max power, and thereafter down to 0 again.
+This means that an increase of 1 in power has a twofold effect as it must be stepped up to and stepped down from.
+This value is initialised to approximately 30, so a change of 2 units up or down amounts to a considerable change.
+A method of improving turn accuracy may be to instead adjust the time during which the maximum power is held.
+This value is currently set to approximately 300 ms, which allows for much smaller percentage changes.

+**Route Optimisation:** Currently, when the buggy returns home from the end of the maze, it retraces its steps exactly.
+In some cases, such as for the yellow card, this means that the buggy will have to move into a dead end just to traverse the same segment going back.
+Instead, logic could be implemented such that the buggy checks if it is in a known location, excluding redundant moves and instead returning home more directly.

+END OF PROJECT README

 ## Challenge brief (original assignment instructions).